Balakov/MiSTer-LaserCase/README.md

 It should be easy to modify for other configurations.

+Materials Supported: any 3mm thickness material (plywood, acrylic etc.)

 Extra brass standoffs will be required in addition to those supplied with the DE-10 Nano and IO boards.

-Plans are supplied in Affinity Desinger, SVG and WMF format (WMF works best for my cheap 40W Chinese laser cutter).
+Plans are supplied in Affinity Desinger, SVG and WMF format (WMF works best on my cheap 40W Chinese laser cutter).

 ![Case Front View](/Images/MiSTer_LaserCase_Front_640.jpg)